icing/mod_tls/README.md

 This will not disable any unmentioned ciphers supported by `rustls`.
 If you specify a cipher that is completely unknown, the configuration will fail.
 If you specify a cipher that is known but not supported by `rustls`, a warning will be logged but the server will continue.

+### `TLSProxyMachineCertificate`

+`TLSProxyMachineCertificate cert_file [key_file]` adds a certificate file (PEM encoded) to a proxy setup.
+The certificate is used to authenticate against a proxied backend server.

+If you do not specify a separate key file, the key is assumed to also be found in the first file.
+You may add more than one certificate to a proxy setup.
+The first certificate suitable for a proxy connection to a backend is then chosen.

+The path can be specified relative to the server root.

 <!---
 ### `TLSStrictSNI`